Project Setup

 Your website

-Must contain an
+Must contain an index.html

-entrypointall rendering/logic should be run in browser (ie. no server-side rendering)
+all rendering/logic should be run in browser (ie. no server-side rendering)

 Supports client-side frameworks like React, Vue, Svelte, etc., and static site generators like Gatsby

-If using Next.js, follow static export docs
+If using Next.js, follow docs

 A subdomain on which your site will be hosted

-Access permissions – if your site makes API calls to backend or API services (eg. Infura, Alchemy), ensure your new EarthFast subdomain is added to any CORS policies or domain allowlists
+Access permissions – if your site makes API calls to backend or API services (eg. Infura, Alchemy), ensure your new EarthFast subdomain is added to any policies or domain allowlists

 Ethereum

-An Ethereum wallet (
+An Ethereum wallet (OwnerWallet

-) to manage EarthFast resources on-chainETH for tx execution.
+ETH for tx execution.
 For Testnet, use Sepolia ETH

-USDC for paying Content Nodes. for Testnet, we will fund your
+USDC for paying Content Nodes. for Testnet, we will fund your OwnerWallet

 with Sepolia USDC